rerdavies/pipedal/README.md

    ./react-config   # Configure React dependencies.

-### Building PiPedal
+### Building PiPedal from Source

 PiPedal was developed using Visual Studio Code.
+Using Visual Studio Code to build PiPedal is recommended, but not required.
+The PiPedal build procedure uses CMake project files, which are supported by most major Integrated Development Environments.

 If you open the PiPedal project as a folder in VS Code, Code will detect the CMake configuration files, and automatically configure itself.
 Once the VS Code CMake plugin (written by Microsoft, available through the plugins store) has configured itself, build commands should appear on the bottom line of Visual Studio Code.
 Visual Studio Code will take care of automatically configuring the project.

 If you are not using Visual Studio Code, you can configure, build and install PiPedal using CMake build tools.
-For your convenience, the following shell scripts have been provided in the root of the project in order to provide convenent CLI build commands.ka
+For your convenience, the following shell scripts have been provided in the root of the project in order to provide convenent CLI build commands.

-    sudo ./init    # Configure the CMake build
+    sudo ./init    # Configure the CMake build (required if you change one of the CMakeList.txt files)

     ./mk   # Build all targets.